REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 horizontalpodautoscaler.autoscaling "hpa-test" deleted
 ```

-It is recommended that you at least have *HorizontalPodAutoscalers* setup based on `cpu` to prevent throttling, you can also set them up based on `memory` as we did above, however many applications do not clean up their memory usage aggressively so you could end up adding more *Pods* than you actually need.
+It is recommended that you at least have *HorizontalPodAutoscalers* setup based on `cpu` to prevent throttling, you can also set them up based on `memory` as we did here, however many applications do not clean up their memory usage aggressively so you could end up adding more *Pods* than you actually need.

 ### Custom Metrics